Square Root Of 2 Times 2

 Cryptography

 Cryptography relies on complex mathematical principles, and √2 and related irrational numbers have found applications in certain cryptographic algorithms.
-For instance, elliptic curve cryptography, which is widely used for secure communication, involves calculations with irrational numbers in finite fields.
+Take this case: elliptic curve cryptography, which is widely used for secure communication, involves calculations with irrational numbers in finite fields.
 While 2√2 itself may not be directly used, the underlying mathematical concepts are crucial for ensuring the security and integrity of cryptographic systems.

 Tips and Expert Advice